 Tenants in Common

 If you choose to be tenants in common, each person owns a defined share of the property.
-These shares can be equal or reflect different contributions.
+These shares can be equal or reflect different contributions—such as one person paying a larger deposit.
 There’s no right of survivorship, so if you die, your share will pass according to your will or, if you don’t have one, under the rules of intestacy.
-This option offers flexibility, allowing you to leave your share to anyone you choose, such as children from a previous relationship.
-It’s often chosen by unmarried couples, friends, or family members who have contributed unequally.
+This option offers flexibility, allowing you to leave your share to anyone you choose, such as children from a previous relationship, friends, or charities.

 Key Differences at a Glance